bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     blzcli q staking params | jq '.unbonding_time = (.unbonding_time | tonumber)/1000000000/3600/24' | jq '.unbonding_time'
     ```

-27. Verify that your validator is now active and running by running the following command and looking for your validator's moniker:
+27. Verify that your validator is now active and running with the following command, and look for your validator's moniker:

     ```
     blzcli q staking validators | jq -r '.[] | select(.status == 2) | .description.moniker'